Student Code of Conduct

 - A decision reached and/or sanction imposed by the Student Conduct Board or by a Student Conduct Administrator may be appealed by the Accused Student within five (5) business days of the decision.
-Such appeals shall be in writing, to the Executive Director for Equity or his/ her designee, following the instructions provided within the outcome letter.
+Such appeals shall be in writing, to the Associate Director of Community Standards and Investigations or his/ her designee, following the instructions provided within the outcome letter.
 Any sanctions imposed should be considered in effect as described in the outcome letter.

 - Except as required to explain the basis of new information that was previously unavailable, an appeal shall be limited to a review of the record of the Student Conduct Hearing and supporting documents for one or more of the following purposes:

 - To determine whether the Student Conduct Hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving reasonable opportunity to present information indicating that the Student Code was violated, and giving the Accused Student a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will not be a basis for overturning a finding unless significant prejudice results.

 - To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found responsible for violating.

 - To consider new information sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Hearing.